smdlabtech/cy_ranaviz_ml_with_shiny/README.md

-# Welcome to Datamart Analysis with Machine Learning
+# Welcome to the Datamart Analysis with Machine Learning
 Data analysis of a **Datamart** with **Machine Learning** (see R Shiny file: **ranaviz.R**)